 FL Residents Encouraged by Disaster Relief Volunteers

-In addition to the physical help they give, our volunteers also provide spiritual and emotional care to disaster survivors.
+In addition to the physical help, our volunteers also provide spiritual and emotional care to disaster survivors.
 After Hurricane Ian, SC volunteers made nearly 800 ministry contacts – spiritual conversations, prayer, giving tracts or Bibles – with Florida residents.
 Three people accepted Christ as Savior as a result!

 In the entire Hurricane Ian response, including DR teams from across the nation serving in 12 locations, 225 people came to salvation.